gacaam/UnoGame/README.md

 # Online UNO
-This is a console app implementation of the classic game UNO, built using C#.
+Welcome to the UNO Console App, a console-based implementation of the classic card game UNO, built using C#.
+This project aims to recreate the fun and excitement of UNO, allowing you to play against friends directly from your terminal.

 ## Running the app
 Running the console app requires an installation of the [.NET framework](https://dotnet.microsoft.com/en-us/download).
 Download the 'src' folder along with the 'Uno.sln' file into the same directory.
 Open console and build the 'Uno.sln' file.